Transfer Pricing in Colombia

 - Compared to the tax rates in Colombia, these are almost null.

-- A total lack of exchange of information on tax matters, in addition to a lack of legal transparency.
+- The total lack of exchange of information on tax matters, in addition to a lack of legal transparency.

 Likewise, compliance with two of the aforementioned criteria will be decisive in discussing preferential tax regimes.